bbenchoff/bbenchoff.github.io/pages/Citicar.md

 # 1980 Citicar / Comuta-Car, Restoration

 In the late 90s or early 2000s, right after I got my drivers license, I needed a car.
 I went to a convenience store, picked up an AutoTrader, and started leafing through the thinly printed pages.
 One ad caught my eye: a rare, weird, angular electric car from the 1970s.
 This was my introduction to the Citicar, a street-legal golf cart with ABS plastic body panels.
-It was glorious, and by far the coolest car in a magazine that also featured Mk4 Supras, first gen Miatas, and everything else the 90s threw at us.
+It was glorious, and by far the coolest car in a magazine that also featured old Chargers sitting on blocks, one or two Mk4 Supras, first gen Miatas, and everything else that could be found in a 25-year-old AutoTrader.
+I'd like to repeat this for clarity: as a 17-year-old, a shitty plastic 70s wedge was cooler than the cars in _Fast and the Furious_.
+Now you know who I am.

-The Citicar was offered for thousand dollars or so, and the ad said it only needed a few batteries to get the car moving again.
+The Citicar was offered for a thousand dollars or so, and the ad said it only needed a few batteries to get the car moving again.
 This was awesome.
 Impractical, though, because the Citicar has a range of about 30 miles and I grew up in the middle of nowhere.
 Did I really have the skills necessary to get this car on the road?
 This car would just end up being a money pit, right?
 In my youth I was far too cautious, the gravest mistake anyone can make.

 Fast forward half a lifetime and I'm in the middle of a COVID lock down.
-I have a job, I have money, and again I found one of these weird plastic cars on Craigslist being offered for a thousand dollars.
+I have a job, I have money, and again I found one of these weird plastic cars on Craigslist being sold for a thousand dollars.
 It's time to do this, I guess.

 This is a log of the restoration of a 1980 Comuta-Car, acquired from a Craigslist ad in Fresno.
 It took far too long and cost far too much money, but this is the coolest car I could possibly own.